Biological and Agricultural Engineering Technology (BAET)

 Typically offered in Spring only

 Students develop computer-based problem solving techniques to solve introductory problems in Biological and Agricultural Engineering Technology.
-Emphasis is on developing solution algorithms and implementing these with spreadsheets and computer software.
+Emphasis is on developing solution algorithms and implementing them with spreadsheets.

 Prerequisite: MA 131